 University of Houston-Clear Lake has committed itself to an ongoing, cyclical, comprehensive academic program review (APR) process of its degree programs at all levels: bachelor, master, and doctoral.
-Learn more about program review reports using the secure OIE Data Portal.
+Learn more about the secure Institutional Research Data Portal.

 To help a program examine itself in its entirety (its focus, faculty, curriculum, students, resources and facilities, and learning outcomes) within a framework that includes its past development and its plans for the future.